Sir-Corgi/workshop/RFdiffusion_AF3.md

 - How does it look?
 - Did it generate a binding-protein near the hotspot?
 - Is there a difference between the hp1 and hp2?
-Advanced users:
-- When viewing the protein sequence, what do you notice about the sequence of the binding-protein, compared to the target protein?
+- When viewing the protein sequence (click on the `seq` button in the right bottom corner), what do you notice about the sequence of the binding-protein, compared to the target protein?

+> [!TIP]
+> You may have noticed that RFdiffusion-designed binders produce a poly-Glycine sequence.
+This isn't a bug.
+Because RFdiffusion is a backbone-generation model, it does not generate sequence for the designed region; thus, another method must be used to assign a sequence to the binding sites.
+To design sequences, I used ProteinMPNN in this pipeline, as described in the paper on which it was based.
+Intersted, click [here to find some more information](https://github.com/dauparas/ProteinMPNN).

 **After this you can close pymol.**